 Klein: The importance of intuition and pattern recognition

-In their critique of EBM, Klein and colleagues identify of number of situations where favoring a formal and more algorithmic analysis of a situation falls short.
+In their critique of EBM, Klein and colleagues identify of number of situations where a formal and more algorithmic analysis of a situation falls short.

-A prime example is in ascertaining the diagnosis for a particular patient.
+A prime example is in establishing the diagnosis for a particular patient.
 Evidence-based medicine may give the relevant steps to follow when someone is afflicted with sepsis, but determining that a given patient is indeed septic requires experience and reliance on intuition and pattern recognition (challenge #1 in the paper).

 Of course, the EBM crowd will cry foul against such an alleged straw man criticism: “EBM does not deny the importance of clinical judgment!” they might say, citing David Sackett’s authoritative definition of EBM.